corybrunson/ordr/README.md

 way that a few coordinates capture a large amount of the data structure [1].
-The branch of mathematical statistics called [geometric data analysis](https://www.springer.com/us/book/9781402022357) (GDA) provides the theoretical basis for these techniques.
+The branch of mathematical statistics called [geometric data analysis](https://www.springer.com/us/book/9781402022357) (GDA) provides the theoretical basis for (most of) these techniques.
 Together with regression, ordination can be contrasted to clustering and classification, in that they assign continuous rather than discrete values to data elements.

-Most ordination techniques decompose a numeric rectangular data set into the product of two (or more) matrices.
+Most ordination techniques decompose a numeric rectangular data set into the product of two matrices, often using singular value decomposition.
+The coordinates of the shared dimensions of these matrices (over which they are multiplied) are the artificial coordinates.
 In some cases, such as principal components analysis, the decomposition is exact; in others, such as non-negative matrix factorization, it is approximate.
 Some techniques, such as correspondence analysis, transform the data before decomposition.
 Ordination techniques may be supervised, like linear discriminant analysis, or unsupervised, like multidimensional scaling.

 Analysis pipelines that use these techniques may use the artificial coordinates directly, in place of natural coordinates, to arrange and compare data elements or to predict responses.
-They also frequently use *biplots* to represent the data elements that index the original table on a shared set of axes.

-The underlying matrix decomposition usually produces two matrices, say *U* and *V*, corresponding to the rows and to the columns of the original data matrix *X*: If *X* has *n* rows and *m* columns, then *U* and *V* have *n* rows and *m* rows, respectively, and both have *r* columns, with *r* being the rank of the ordination [2].
-These *r* columns provide a set of shared coordinates for the rows and columns of *X*.
-If *X* contains a measured value for each of several variables (columns) on each of several cases (rows), then the ordination provides a space in which both cases and variables can be situated.
-If *X* is a frequency table for two categorical variables, then the values of the two variables can be overlaid on the same *r* shared coordinates.
-Such a scatterplot is called a biplot.
+This is possible because both the rows and the columns of the original table can be located, or positioned, along these shared coordinates.
+The number of artificial coordinates used in an application, such as regression or visualization, is called the *rank* of the ordination [2].
+A common application is the *biplot*, which positions the rows and columns of the original table in a scatterplot of 1, 2, or 3 artificial coordinates, usually those that explain the most variation in the data.

 ### implementations in R